 In leading the Union Aid Society, Carla is responsible for the organization’s financial aid disbursements as well as community and funding partnerships.
 She has served as a senior project manager and executive coach for Whirlwind Technologies, a multi-million-dollar firm in the metro Washington, D.C. area, and launched and operates an executive coaching business in the Mid-Atlantic region.
 Prior to this work, Carla was a director, project manager and performance reviewer for consulting firms in the DC area, managing information technology and financial systems.
 Additionally, she served as a financial systems consultant for KPMG, one of the “Big Four” accounting firms.

-Nash, a Sewickley resident, volunteers her financial skills to the Sewickley Community Center and was involved with Path to Greatness.
+Carla volunteers her financial skills to the Sewickley Community Center and has been involved with Path to Greatness.

 Paul O’Neill is the managing member of the O’Neill Alpha Fund, which handles assets in excess of $100M and has outperformed the S&P 500 by 30 percent (net of fees) since its inception in 2007.
 Now he serves as an advisor for Value Capture LLC, a healthcare consulting firm he co-founded in 2005 as its managing director.